 Use of the Pass/No Pass option is subject to the following restrictions:

 1. All courses to be counted toward major, minor, or SAGES/general education/core requirements must be taken for regular evaluative grades.
 If a student opts for the Pass/No Pass option in a course, that course will not be counted toward any of these requirements.

-2. Students majoring in any Weatherhead School of Management major (accounting or management) may not use the Pass/No Pass option for any Weatherhead School of Management courses (ACCT, BAFI, BLAW, ENTP, LHRP, MGMT, MIDS, MKMR, OPMT, ORBH, OPRE, PLCY), either required or elective.
+2. Students majoring in any Weatherhead School of Management degree program (accounting or management) may not use the Pass/No Pass option for any Weatherhead School of Management courses (ACCT, BAFI, BLAW, ENTP, LHRP, MGMT, MIDS, MKMR, OPMT, ORBH, OPRE, PLCY), either required or elective.

 3. The Pass/No Pass Option cannot be used for courses that are being repeated.

 4. A decision to use the Pass/No Pass option is irrevocable unless the student needs that course to complete requirements for a major or minor declared in a subsequent semester.
 In that event, the student may request that the Office of Undergraduate Studies reveal the grade on the transcript at the start of the student's final term at Case Western Reserve University.

 Students may view of their grades on the Student Information System.
 Students can request official copies of their transcripts from the Registrar's Office.
 The University considers the grades earned by a student and other information about the student’s performance at the University confidential and will release such information only upon written request by the student.
 Transcripts will not be issued to or on behalf of students who have not discharged all obligations to the University.